momentohq/client-sdk-javascript/examples/cloudflare-workers/web-sdk/README.md

-# Using Momento inside a Cloudflare Worker through it's Web SDK
+# Using Momento inside a Cloudflare Worker through the Web SDK

 This example uses
 [Wrangler](https://developers.cloudflare.com/workers/wrangler/) to create a